|

 When choosing the crops to make up your rotation design, there are several functions to consider:

-1) the role of the crop in building up the soil organic matter
+1) the role of the crop in building up the soil organic matter2) provision of adequate cover to protect the soil from erosion

 3) contribution or drain on the soil's nutrient level